jeroenvandisseldorp/ksml/docs/reference/operation-reference.md

 ### `toTopicNameExtractor`

 Sends records to topics determined dynamically based on the record content.
+This operation enables content-based routing, allowing you to distribute messages to different topics based on their attributes, priorities, or business logic.

 #### Parameters